Updated Nov 6th 2019

 Testing, Editing, and Modifying Your Program

 As you build your animation you will want to iterate often by running your program to test it and then make edits and modifications to smooth out the animation.
-For the following steps you may wish to watch the Videos or check the Quick Reference Guides for the How To: Using Procedures Overview.
+For the following steps you may wish to watch the Using Procedures Overview How To video or check the corresponding Quick Reference Guide.

 a.
 Press the Run button found on the camera view window.

 b.
-Use the restart button to view it as many times as needed to analyze the changes if any that would be needed.
+Use the restart button to view it as many times as needed to analyze any changes.

 c.
-Close the runtime window when ready to return to the code editor.
+Close the runtime window to return to the Code Editor.

-10. Edit and Test the statements till the AlienRobot moves to your desired height in the scene:
+14. Edit and Test the statements until the AlienRobot moves to your desired height in the scene:

 a.
 Adjust your AlienRobot’s move distance by selecting a new value in the drop down or by selecting the custom value input from the drop down and typing in a value.